ToX82/NoteTrainer/README.md

 Choosing the audio input is the first thing that has to be right — a player with a guitar plugged into an interface has to pick that interface, or the app hears nothing — so the picker sits in the top bar next to language and settings rather than inside the setup grid.
-It is the plugin's own `<select id="nt-mic">`, moved there rather than duplicated: `screen.js` still reads it exactly as before (`utils/ui.js` resolves ids outside the mounted root too), and the chosen device is stored under the key the plugin already uses.
+It is the screen's own `<select id="nt-mic">`, moved there rather than duplicated: `screen.js` reads it wherever it sits (`utils/ui.js` resolves ids outside the mounted root too), and the chosen device is stored under the same key.

 Next to it, `app/input.js` adds: